kekeedme/kekeedme.github.io/projects/Miscellaneous/magneticmoment.md

 This torque will cause a change in angular momentum $\Delta l$ that is perpendicular to the angular momentum of the electron.
 This change in momentum will cause the electron to precess about the magnetic field.
 This precession is known as Larmor Precession.
-We can write the following expressions:
+Noting $\theta$ the precession angle, $l$ the magnitude of the initial angular momentum vector, and $\phi$ the rotation angle, we get that the change in angular momentum is the arc length given by $\Delta l = l\sin{\theta} \Delta \phi$.
+We can thus write:

 $$
 \begin{align}